Played by Harry Lennix

 In 2014, Lennix announced the creation of Exponent Media Group, a movie production company he founded with longtime Chicago associate Steve Harris.
 Three of the company's titles include "Mr. Sophistication," "H4" and "Revival!"

 Lennix is active in various civic groups and serves as spokesman for NOBLE, the National Organization of Black Law Enforcement Executives, as well as being an ambassador to the National Association of Drug Court Professionals.
-He is also on the Advisory Council for Northwestern University, his alma mater, and campaigned actively for Hillary Clinton in her 2008 and 2016 presidential campaigns.
+He is also on the advisory council for Northwestern University, his alma mater, and is a board member of Reading Rescue, a training program for educators teaching reading skills to at-risk elementary school children.